Posted at 11:45 AM

 Thank you.
 It is such an honor to be with so many business leaders as we roll out our strategic vision and priorities for the Commerce Department.

-And it is particularly great to be here at 1776, which grew out of the president’s Startup America initiative.
+And it is particularly great to be here at 1776, which grew out of the resident’s Startup America initiative.
 Here at 1776, revolutionary ideas are turned into products, business plans, and companies.
 We can all feel the excitement and energy here because of the vital guidance and support that organizations like 1776 provide to budding entrepreneurs.
 Can everyone give the 1776 community a round of applause?

 1776 is the perfect name for a place where start-ups are launched.
 As America’s founding entrepreneur, Benjamin Franklin, once said: “An investment in knowledge pays the best interest.”
 That notion comes to life here in a place where insight, ideas, and sweat equity result in new businesses… and perhaps even new industries.